FelipeMaeda/Guppi-front-end/README.md

 # GuppiApp

-GuppiApp is a front-end dev of the project Guppi.
+GuppiApp is a front-end development of the project Guppi.

 ![alt-text](prototype.gif)